 - Labour price.
 When we started in 2007 we were just a small team (right in the beginning it was literally just Rachel and Henry, our founders).
 We’ve grown since then but we’ve maintained that hands-on attitude, so we’ve accumulated a lot of know-how about how to make sofa covers, and how to do it in the best and most efficient way.
 And when you buy a sofa cover from us, all labour and fabric prices are included in the final price.

 - Shipping and delivery.
 All Comfort Works orders over US$150 ship for free.
 So that’s one less thing to worry about 😉

 (For a more in-depth look at how we make a sofa cover, have a look at this step-by-step process.)

 Finally, we’ll be able to see the cost of reupholstery vs slipcovers and compare them side by side.
 The slipcover prices are taken from the Comfort Works price guide of our most popular models (not including custom made-to-measure prices – head here for those).
 Click on the re-upholstery prices to find their sources.

 2 Seater Sofa Price

 Footstool Sofa Price (Ottoman)

 When should I buy a new slipcover?

-- Your sofa fabrics seem old or outdated but your sofa it’s still comfy.
+- Your sofa fabrics are old, outdated or frayed – but the sofa itself is still comfy.